Company Voluntary Agreements in commercial property

 How are CVAs being used in commercial property?

-Over the last few years, CVAs have become a particularly popular means by tenants of reducing costs in the retail industry in particular, which has led to criticism from property owners and landlords.
+Over the last few years, CVAs have become a popular means by tenants of reducing costs in the retail industry in particular, which has led to criticism from property owners and landlords.
 A number of high-profile retailers, including BHS, New Look and Jamie’s Italian, have used CVAs to drastically reduce rents.

 While the companies involved argue that the leases on their commercial properties are vastly over-valued and the only way of the business surviving is reducing rental payments, frustrated landlords argue that they are being unfairly targeted and financially scapegoated.
 In many cases, businesses are requesting large cuts in rental costs and are threatening to leave the premises if those cuts are not made.
 This puts landlords in a tricky position as they either have to accept the terms of the CVA and therefore receive lower rental payments, or the insolvency practitioner can determine the tenant’s obligations so that the tenant can leave the premises, leaving the landlord even further out of pocket and searching for new tenants.